kallaway/100-days-of-code/log.md

 Had my first interview today.
 Encouraged to work on some project(s).
 Going to think about an app idea and work on it this week!!!!
 #100DaysOfCode

+### DAY 17
+3月17日
+Started a project.
+An wakeup app that gives a sound of choise at the sunrise time.
+But first make a skelton.
+#100DaysOfCode

+### DAY 18
+3月18日
+Continued on the project.
+Made database and apis 90%.
+Using bootstrap (react-bootstrap) for the first time.
+#100DaysOfCode